materialscloud/materials-zone-api-examples/examples/parser_manager_cli/README.md

-# Parser API Examples
+# Parser Manager CLI

-This repository provides a simple example of how to use the MaterialsZone API to manage parsers.
-For an example on how to use the parser you've created, please see the quantum_dot_api_example in this repository.
+This example shows how to use the MaterialsZone API to manage parsers through a simple command-line tool that allows you to list all organization and system parsers, view their details, and create, update, or delete them according to a definition you pass via a JSON file.
+For an example on how to use the parser to upload measurement files, please see the quantum_dot_api_example in this repository.

 ## 🧰 Prerequisites

-- Python 3.13+
+- Python 3.11+
 - A valid API key for the MaterialsZone REST API

-## 🚀 What the main Script Does

-This example creates a parser for you to use.

-1. **Creates a new parser** with the parser configuration defined in the top of the file.

 ## 📦 Setup Instructions